UniteForHumanity/UniteForHumanity/readme.md

 <h3><a name="judging"></a>Judging Criteria and Prizes</h3>

 How creative is the solution?
-How innovative is the solution?
+How innovative is the solution?<br>
-How easy is it for a user to understand and navigate it?
+How easy is it for a user to understand and navigate it?<br>
 How much of it works?
 How usable is it?

-Points
+<b>Points</b>

 Up to 5 points will be awarded for each: